-You can connect additional computers or other network devices PoE (Power over Ethernet) or non-PoE devices to your switch using Ethernet cables to connect them to one of the available PoE+ Gigabit Ports (1-14, 15R-16R).
+You can connect additional computers or other network devices PoE (Power over Ethernet) or non-PoE devices to your switch using Ethernet cables to connect them to one of the available PoE+ Gigabit Ports (1-24).
+If you are connecting PoE+ devices, please make sure to connect them to ports 1-4 only.
+For any other PoE devices, they can be connected any of the ports 1-24.
 Check the status of the LED indicators on the front panel of your switch to ensure the physical cable connection from your computer or device.